cjdbarlow/Part-One/pharmacokinetic_modelling.md

         * This cannot be measured, and so is a calculated value
     * Effect site concentration be different from plasma concentration (**Cp**) prior to reaching steady state
     The delay between plasma and effect site concentrations is an example of hysteresis.
-* The effect site can be modelled as an additional compartment in three-compartment models
+* The effect site can be modeled as an additional compartment in three-compartment models
-The effect site is modelled as a **compartment of negligible volume** contained **within V<sub>1</sub>**, but does have rate constants
+The effect site is modeled as a **compartment of negligible volume** contained **within V<sub>1</sub>**, but does have rate constants
     * Effect site volume changes as V<sub>1</sub> changes
     * The k<sub>e1</sub> is the rate constant for drug diffusion from plasma into the effect site
     * The **k<sub>e0</sub>** is the rate constant for elimination of drug **from the effect site**